palmleon/DIANA-Recruitment/README.md

 # Probe-Tool

+In a Space Mission, Team DIANA deploys rovers on Mars to make analisis on rocks.
+Team DIANA CS department wrote Probe-tool to collect information and manage the results on a high level.

 Probe-Tool consists of two parts.
 First part to find unique stones for each rover from the field and output them as stated.
-Second part is to make a command program which will take the input from the first part and print what is asked for.
+Second part is to make a command program which will take the input from the first part and show what is asked for.

 ## Software requirements
 ### First Part: